 To find open seats in CH 227 using Schedule Builder:

-1. Navigate to Schedule Builder in Duckweb via Student Menu > Registration Menu > Schedule Builder.
+- Navigate to Schedule Builder in Duckweb via Student Menu > Registration Menu > Schedule Builder.
 Add CH 227 to your “Courses” section by clicking the + Add Course button and searching for the Chemistry 227.
 Once you have added the class, use Schedule Builder’s < Back button to return to the main Schedule Builder screen.
-Click the Options button next to CH 227 to see which sections have reserved seats.

-3. If a lab section has seats reserved for FIG students, this will be noted under a Reserved Seats heading.
+- If a lab section has seats reserved for FIG students, this will be noted under a Reserved Seats heading.
 You can hide such sections from your Schedule Builder search results by unchecking the checkbox to the left of the course listing (circled in green in the image below) and clicking the Save & Close button at the bottom of the page.
-If a course has reserved seats, that will be indicated in the course options page.
-You can uncheck a section to hide it from your search results.

 If you're still having issues adding Chemistry, please feel free to start a chat with our Registration Assistance Helpdesk!